How To Rename a Local and Remote Git Branch

 Luckily, Git allows you to rename the branch very easily using the

-This guide will explain how to rename local and remote Git branch.
+This guide explains how to rename local and remote Git branches.

 Renaming Git Branch

 Follow the steps below to rename a Local and Remote Git Branch:

 Start by switching to the local branch which you want to rename:

 git branch -m <new_name>